Enhancing Small Medical Learners with Privacy-preserving Contextual Prompting: Analysis

 \textbf{Context Case Study.} To examine what medical knowledge is generated by the LLM using keywords and candidate answers, and how FTC reasons with these generated contexts, we analyzed instances from the MedQA test set where the FTC correctly predicted answers while both the SFT and LLM failed.
 Clinicians identified two distinct categories among the cases: (1) \textit{Targeting}, where the LLM successfully refines the target scope and generates high-quality medical contexts, albeit arriving at an incorrect answer; the SLM integrates these contexts with the raw question and correctly predicts the answer.
 (2) \textit{Denoising}, where the LLM fails to figure out the correct relationship of the correct answer and generates noisy medical knowledge; the SLM effectively obtains useful information, combines it with localized data, and ultimately makes the correct prediction.
 Figure \ref{fig:contextanalysis} provides examples of each case.
 This case study demonstrates that LLMs can generate valuable medical information even when making incorrect decisions based on partial data, and that the FTC can extract useful medical knowledge from noisy contexts, thereby enhancing SLM medical reasoning capabilities.

 \textbf{Context Quality.} To further quantitatively demonstrate that LLM-generated context retains medical knowledge even with incorrect preliminary decisions.
 We compared FTC and \textit{\textbf{F}ine-\textbf{T}uning with \textbf{C}ontext and \textbf{R}ejection} (FTCR) in full training settings.
 FTCR uses context for SLM training only if the LLM's preliminary decision is correct; otherwise, no additional context is provided.
 The results are in Table \ref{table:rejectcompare}.
-FTC consistently outperforms FTCR across three medical tasks, suggesting that there is valuable medical information in the context, despite the LLM's preliminary decision being incorrect.
-Additionally, the SLM can extract useful medical knowledge from generated contexts, enhancing its medical capabilities.
+FTC consistently outperforms FTCR across three medical tasks, implying valuable medical knowledge remains in contexts even with LLM's incorrect decisions.
+SLM can harness these insights from impfect contexts to enhance medical capabilities.